Domestic Violence is a crime, if you need help or you see or hear somebody who needs help, please do something and not nothing by calling;

 1800 737 732

-Living in Sydney and advocating for the Aboriginal community for over seventeen years, she has been involved with Gadigal Information Service – Koori Radio 93.7FM and Mudgin-Gal Aboriginal Corporation – Women’s Centre, where she has developed programs for young people and women.
+Ashlee has lived and actively worked in Sydney for the Aboriginal community for over 17 years notably Gadigal Information Service – Koori Radio 93.7FM and Mudgin-Gal Aboriginal Corporation, where she developed programs for young people and women.

-Ashlee has worked in Women services for over fifteen years.
-In her role as Education Manager at Mudgin-gal Aboriginal Corporation-Women’s Centre she was the lead writer, trainer and facilitator for the National Rugby League's anti-violence kit ‘Voice against Violence’ a program designed to create accessible information, conversation and education for men, players, families and supporters within the Rugby League family around domestic violence and the impact it has on society.
+Ashlee was the lead writer for the National Rugby League (NRL) ‘Voice against Violence’ Domestic Violence Education resource kit designed to create accessible information, conversation and education for men, players, families and supporters within the NRL family around domestic violence and the impacts on society, as well as a curriculum writer, facilitator and trainer on the award winning ‘Tackling Violence’ Program.

-In addition to her extensive advocacy work, Ashlee completed her Masters of Education from the University of Technology, Sydney, and served as a Director of Community Education - Casual Lecturer for the undergraduate degree: Bachelor of Arts in Adult Education and Community Management.
+As well as her extensive advocacy work, Ashlee completed her Master of Education from the University of Technology, Sydney (UTS), won the UTS Human Rights Reconciliation Award, and served as a Director of Community Education for the undergraduate degree, Bachelor of Arts in Adult Education and Community Management.